-State Treasurer Curtis Loftis Recognizes Melissa Gore of Aynor High School as Educator of the Month
+State Treasurer Curtis Loftis Recognizes Susan Nunamaker of R.C.
+Edwards Middle School as Educator of the Month

-South Carolina Treasurer Curtis Loftis has recognized Melissa Gore of Aynor High School as the South Carolina Financial Literacy Master Teacher Program’s Educator of the Month for March.
+South Carolina Treasurer Curtis Loftis has recognized The School District of Pickens County’s Dr. Susan Nunamaker of R.C.
+Edwards Middle School as the South Carolina Financial Literacy Master Teacher Program’s Educator of the Month for March.

 Sponsored by Future Scholar, South Carolina’s 529 College Savings Plan, and in partnership with SC Economics, this statewide financial literacy initiative aims to increase teacher support and involvement in incorporating personal finance education into the curriculum.

 About Future Scholar